MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 ## What is contact center integration for Microsoft Teams?

+Microsoft Teams supports customer interaction work streams by acting as the hub for internal and external customer connection across its modes of communication including chat, video meetings and calling.
+For some organizations, Microsoft Teams’ [cloud voice capabilities](./cloud-voice-landing-page.md), including [auto attendant](./what-are-phone-system-auto-attendants.md) and [call queues](./create-a-phone-system-call-queue.md), provide the features and configuration to meet their needs.

-Today’s contact centers act as one of the main vehicles for customer interaction and feedback.
-Due to the breadth of channels that today’s customers prefer to engage across – phone, email, text, social – and the expanded volume of touch points associated with present day purchase processes, many organizations have realized two additional realities:
+But with the breadth of channels that today’s customers prefer to engage across – phone, email, text, social – and the expanded volume of touch points associated with present day purchase processes, many organizations need a solution that addresses the following realities:

 1. Every member of the organization has the potential to be involved in engaging a customer directly and therefore needs to be equipped with the appropriate tools.

 2. This expanded scope of customer interactions requires tools that can help drive consistency, constant improvement, and scale.

-Microsoft Teams supports customer interaction work streams by acting as the hub for internal and external customer connection across its modes of communication including chat, video meetings and calling.
-For some companies, Microsoft Teams’ [cloud voice capabilities](./cloud-voice-landing-page.md), including [auto attendant](./what-are-phone-system-auto-attendants.md) and [call queues](./create-a-phone-system-call-queue.md), provide the features and configuration to meet their needs.

-For others who desire integrated solutions with business tools and workflows to drive the customer journey, Microsoft Teams also integrates with some of the industry’s leading Contact Center as a Service (CCaaS) solution providers.
+For organization who desire integrated solutions with business tools and workflows to drive the customer journey, contact center integration for Microsoft Teams integrates Teams with leading Contact Center as a Service (CCaaS) solution providers.

 ## Connected contact center for Microsoft Teams certification program